JLBT10/BookNotationPrediction-Scikit-Learn/README.md

 # How to run the project!

-Clone the repository to your local
+Make a new folder in your local and clone the repository with this link.

 ```
 git clone https://github.com/JLBT10/books_project.git